 Get stronger, more flexible, more confident, and have fun while learning skills and tricks on a variety of aerial circus apparatus.
 This is a fun alternative to fitness classes and strength training.
 You will build upper body, core, and leg strength as well as increase mobility in hips, legs, and shoulders.
-The bulk of your work in this class will be strength and conditioning with time provided in each class to try aerial tricks and transitions, building towards sequences and personal styling on each apparatus.
+The Circus class is taught with a classroom lab concept, with personal one-on-one attention for beginners and independent exploration for continuing students.
+Advanced tricks and combos will be taught with approval and supervision of the instructor.

 - learn and practice foundations for tricks and transitions

 - strength drills on floor and on apparatus

 - learn sequences and how to put moves together

 - monthly apparatus circulation: learn one apparatus each month (apparatus of the month)

 - circus equipment: lyra (hoop), rope, silks, loops, cloud, sling, and trapeze

 - play, explore, & learn: one-on-one instruction with independent exploration